-The Chairman of Warwick District Council, Councillor George Illingworth added;
+The Chairman of Warwick District Council, Councillor Neale Murphy added:

-“The Council is pleased to support and coordinate the district’s annual Heritage Open Days Festival.
-As this year’s events are taking place over ten consecutive days, there are even more opportunities for local people to take part in a guided tour or visit buildings and places of interest some of which are not normally open to the public, free of charge.
-I would like to thank the large number of volunteers who have once again given up their time to organise the fantastic range of activities taking place. “
+“The Council is pleased to have been able to support and coordinate the district’s annual Heritage Open Days Festival once again.
+I would like to thank the large number of volunteers who have given up their time to organise the fantastic range of activities taking place this year.”

-A guide listing all the venues taking part and opening times is available from libraries and visitor information centres.
-Further information is available on the Heritage Open Days and Warwick District Council website and our Twitter and Facebook accounts.
+A guide listing all the venues taking part and opening times is available from the Leamington and Warwick visitor information centres and other local public venues.
+Further information and a downloadable guide are available on the Warwick District Council website.